 You’re finally moving into your new home–congratulations!
 You have so much to look forward to.
-Here at Capitol Moving & Storage, we look forward to helping you get through your move in a way that’s as effortless and stress-free as possible.
+Here at Capitol Relocation & Logistics, we look forward to helping you get through your move in a way that’s as effortless and stress-free as possible.
 We can safely transport your most precious items to your new destination, but what about when you arrive?
 Moving into a new home is the perfect time to reassess your security needs, too.
 If you’re in the market for a new security system, this guide will reveal important facets of the decision-making process.

 Access Codes and Passwords

 It seems obvious to think about access codes and passwords when choosing your new system, but sometimes that’s not enough.
 Having an oversimplified code is like playing Russian roulette; it’s possible a criminal might not gain access, but you’re increasing the risk that they just might guess it, too.

 In general, alpha-numeric codes with at least one symbol and one capital offer better strength than others, but not every system offers highly complex codes.
 Be sure to check before you buy.

 Keys, Codes, or Both?

 A single-layer security system that uses only a code for access is good, but if criminals manage to get their hands on the code, it’s immediately rendered useless.
 A combination key-and-code entry is even better because it provides a second layer of authentication against break-ins.
 You not only need to use the key, but then need to key in the special code immediately after.
 Thus, the criminal needs to not only have the code, but the key, too.

 Newer systems offer a brand-new method for entry: fingerprint scanners.
 Getting past biometrics is nearly impossible unless the thief in question happens to have you with them.
 These systems work in a way that’s similar to Apple’s fingerprint scanning service; you press your thumb or finger down and it reads your unique genetic pattern.